What is Grey box, white box and black box pen testing?

 The availability of this information allows the tester to use their time efficiently, improving their ability to detect and exploit vulnerabilities in a shorter amount of time and providing more granular recommendations.

-Advantages and disadvantages of the different testing methodologies
+Advantages and disadvantages of the different penetration testing methodologies

 White box, black box and grey box testing approaches have their own merits and are suitable for different exercises.
 It’s not a case that one method is better than the other.
 Instead, one methodology is better for a particular type of test.